Can legalized violence, in the form of team sports, produce a well-balanced child?

-Should a parent encourage their child to aspire to entering contact team sports, aka legalized violence.
+Should a parent submit their child to team sports, aka legalized violence.
 How many times have I been at a house party of men and women, with a game on the tube, only to find the conversation in the kitchen more entertaining.

 Granted, I didn't go in for sports much when I was younger.
 Remember, I was the one studying dinosaurs and the planets.
-However, we have all seen how fights break out on the ice or on the field, even in baseball, and now, more than ever, fights are breaking out in the stands as well.
+However, we have all seen how fights break out on the ice or on the field and now, more than ever, how fights are breaking out in the stands as well.

-Don't get me wrong, hockey and others are exciting sports.
-It takes tons of talent, for example, to work the puck at high speeds and be successful.
-I am concerned about the tolerated, legalized violence that is permitted to go on, and impact our children.
+Don't get me wrong.
+Hockey is a great sport.
+It takes tons of talent to work the puck at high speeds and be successful at this game.
+I am concerned about the tolerated, legalized violence that is permitted to go on, and its impact on children.

-Golf has a stick... not quite a team sport.
+Golf has a stick... not quite a team spot.
 Certainly not legalized violence.
 OK... how about Lacrosse.
 Actually, a fairly rough sport.
 The jury is still out on that one.
 Oh, let's not forget cricket.
-If anyone were to have an altercation over a match they would surely settle matters quickly over a pint o' Guinness!
+If anyone were to have an altercation over a match they would surely settle matters quickly over a spot of tea!

 OK... internationally.
 The running of the bulls in Spain.
 Stupid, but not a team sport.
 The riding of the huge tree trucks in Japan.
 Again, a death wish, and astonishing, but not a team sport.
 Nope, I think North America has it sewn up with hockey.

 This culture has a love affair with hockey and our children feed off of that enthusiasm.
 As parents, we have to consider the role hockey, or any other example of legalized violence, plays in our child's life.
 It cannot be taken 'with a grain of salt'.
 There will always be defenders of the sport, and they will proclaim its many virtues with respect to kids.
 One would be to build character, another strength, yet another is not to make Joey a wimp, and on and on.